• Skip to primary navigation

 A golden brown chicken thigh is held with tongs in the foreground above a cast iron pan of chicken thighs with the words Cast Iron Chicken and the URL www.twocloveskitchen.com.

 Cooking chicken in a cast iron skillet produces a wonderfully crisp, savory, salty exterior with a tender, juicy interior that can't be matched.
-Ready in under 30 minutes and using only three ingredients, this Cast Iron Chicken will be your new favorite easy dinner!
+Ready in under 30 minutes and using only three ingredients, this cast iron chicken will be your new favorite easy dinner!

 Jump to Recipe - Print Recipe